Someone (maybe Virginia Woolf?) once said that truth reveals itself in the most mundane of tasks, hinting that true work is done within.

-Levertov was part German, Jewish, Welsh and English and the lack of specific cultural legacy is strong in her self-oriented poems like “Pleasures” which reveals Levertov’s deep appreciation for things not being as they seem.
+Levertov was part German, Jewish, Welsh, and English, and the lack of specific cultural legacy is strong in her more self-oriented writing, revealing Levertov’s deep appreciation for 3things not being as they seem.

 I like to find